Istanbul explosions: 38 killed, 155 wounded

 During his statement, he called out ISIS, PKK and a movement affiliated with US-based cleric Fethullah Gulen for targeting Turkey.
 Erdogan has accused Gulen's movement of being involved in the failed coup.

-NATO Secretary General Jens Stoltenberg also condemned Saturday's attack.
-"I condemn the horrific acts of terror in Istanbul," he said.
+NATO Secretary General Jens Stoltenberg also condemned Saturday's "horrific acts of terror" in Istanbul.
 "My thoughts are with those who lost their loved ones in the bomb attacks, with those wounded and with the people of Turkey.
 We stand united in solidarity with our ally Turkey.
-We remain determined to fight terrorism in all its forms."
+We remain determined to fight terrorism in all its forms," he said.